jibutech/helm-charts/charts/ys1000-kse/README.md

 Cloud-native technology based on containers and Kubernetes is a disruptive change in cloud computing, bringing a new developer- and application-centered ecosystem, providing highly automated infrastructure services, and comes with multi-cloud attributes.
 In such a new architecture, a new generation of data management and disaster recovery solutions are inevitably needed.
 In the turbulent wave of cloud native, our mission is to provide domestic users with the most technologically advanced cloud native data management and disaster recovery services, protect the core applications and data of enterprises, and help customers achieve "data in hand, easy access to the cloud" .

-For more information, please visit our [company website](https://www.jibudata.com) for details, or you can also reach us for business inquiries via [email](business@jibudata.com).
+For more information, please visit our [company website](https://www.jibudata.com) for details, or you can also reach us for business consulting via [email](business@jibudata.com) and technical support through [email](support@jibudata.com).

 Thank you for choosing YS1000 as your cloud-native backup and disaster recovery solution!